 So who is KRASH anyway ?

 One of my hobbies over the years is watching how long it takes the rest of the world to think up some thing I scribbled in a note book when I was 14.
-I'm over sixty now and they haven't caught up yet.
+It’s about 25 years.

 The Army, was like college with crappy cloths and a paycheck.
 It was a blast once I got to Europe. .

-Besides learning to drive, and wreck, BIG trucks, I also took up photography, learned to ski and started to get interested in art again.
+Besides learning to drive, and wreck, BIG trucks, I was also battalion draftsman and photography.

 Also I set a local flight record in my car, 87 feet!